-The fact that most big name manufacturers don't bother to risk their reputation on compromised low cost suspension bikes should be a warning too.
-That's because most full-suspension rigs from 'bargain' brands have out dated geometry, poor quality forks and shocks and will actually ride worse than a sorted hardtail for the same money.
+The fact that most big manufacturers don't bother to risk their reputation on compromised low-cost suspension bikes should be a warning too.
+That's because most full-suspension rigs from 'bargain' brands have outdated geometry as well as poor quality forks and shocks – and will actually ride worse than a sorted hardtail for the same money.

-What do I need before I can hit the trail?
+What do I need before I can hit the trails?

 It goes without saying, but buying the best possible helmet you can afford is an absolute must before you even thing about hitting the trails.